...

 What to avoid when taking low dose naltrexone?

-Many individuals have the tendency to overlearn, don’t think they know how to manage naltrexone, and never self-administrate.
+Many individuals have the tendency to overlearn, don’t think they know how to manage naltrexone, and never self-administer.
 Don’t change the dosage; start or stop the dosage by yourself.
-Self-administration of naltrexone can create multiple adverse effects as you are not the better judge of your overall health.
-Whereas the health provider has spent time and the knowledge to assess your health conditions through physical check-ups and some test reports.
-If you have recovered from the condition, take naltrexone and know how to take the medicine; even then, don’t self-administrate for others.
+Self-administration of naltrexone can create multiple adverse effects, as you are not the best judge of your overall health.
+Whereas the health provider has spent time and has the knowledge to assess your health conditions through physical check-ups and some test reports.
+If you have recovered from the condition, take naltrexone and know how to take the medicine; even then, don’t self-administer for others.

 Abrupt discontinuation: